mbuesch/pyprofibus/micropython/README.rst

 Example
 -------

-Your device is an ESP32 (xtensa) connected to the computer as /dev/ttyUSB0.
+Your device is an ESP32 (xtensawin) connected to the computer as /dev/ttyUSB0.
 Two GSD modules are configured in your pyprofibus .conf file.
 For example:

 * 6ES7 138-4CA01-0AA0 PM-E DC24V